ramanshahdatascience/contector/README.md

   many days.)

-I've found this reduced intensity to be sustainable in lieu of being routinely on social media: it consumes similar emotional and temporal bandwidth but with far richer rewards.
+I've found this reduced intensity to be sustainable in lieu of being routinely on social media: it consumes similar time and emotional energy but with far richer rewards.
 The frequency of contact enforced by this system keeps friendships warm even in isolating life circumstances, such as in COVID times as a serial transplant with many young parents for friends.
 It also helps independents like me keep a professional network healthy even when busy (e.g.,